Medical Massage Private Therapy with

 By David Scott Lynn

-The DSL Method of Yoga & Let-Go Yoga ... includes a system of yoga-based, hands-on bodywork (manual therapy) founded in great part on the principles of Physical/Mental & Relational Yoga as developed and taught by Joel Kramer and his life-partner, Diana Alstad.
-Also part of the DSL Therapeutic System are basic principles of analyzing the human structure & posture as developed by Daniel Blake, a direct student of Ida Rolf while she was still teaching.
+The DSL Method of Yoga & Let-Go Yoga ... includes a system of yoga-based, hands-on bodywork (manual therapy) founded in great part on the principles of Physical / Mental & Relational Yoga as developed and taught by Joel Kramer and his life-partner, Diana Alstad.
+Also part of the DSL Therapeutic System are basic principles of analyzing the human structure & posture as developed by Daniel Blake, a direct student of Ida Rolf (founder of Rolfing™) while she was still alive and teaching.

 I will briefly describe parts of the system in this booklet, especially the hands-on work.
 However, you'll get far more insight and information on the overall system in my other, larger booklet titled What Is DSL?
 In it, you'll learn much more about the DSL system of Let-Go Yoga; Yoga-based, Structural Bodywork; Tai Chi/Chi Kung Movement & Exercise therapy; BIO-Structural Balancing and other processes and techniques available from DSL.